‘In a Silent Way’

 ‘Shhh/Peaceful’ (Miles Davis).

 The prospect of silence for someone like me, who has sat for days on end in academic libraries not speaking to anyone, was far from daunting.
-However, the discipline of inner silence is, in practice, very difficult because it requires practice.
+However, the discipline of inner silence is in practice very difficult because it requires practise.
 I have only to close my mouth to stop speaking.
-But, to subdue the noise that occupies the mind’s ear is a proficiency few novices possess.
+But to subdue the noise that occupies the mind’s ear is a proficiency few novices possess.
 On the first day, I suffered the chatter and clamour of remembered disputations, anticipated conversations, and unresolved thoughts that drifted off-station into the fizzling static of diffuse anxieties and self-recriminations.
 Under these conditions, praying in silence was as likely as having a meaningful conversation at a rave.